 Your journal can become a loyal friend and confidante, through life’s ups and downs.
 Whatever you’re going through, whether joyful or painful, developing a regular writing practice really can make a massive difference to your outlook and wellbeing.

-Our next Writing for Wellbeing 8-week course Spring 2021.
+Our next Writing for Wellbeing course Spring/Summer 2021.
 Would you like to join us?

 Duration: 1.5 hours per week for 8-weeks.